-- · Where does the information come from? - Is the information supported by evidence?
+- Where does the information come from?

+- Is the information supported by evidence?
 Is the source well-documented?
-Does it include footnotes, citations or a bibliography? - · Can you verify any of the information from
+Does it include footnotes, citations or a bibliography?

+- Can you verify any of the information from

-- another source or from personal knowledge? - Has the information been reviewed or refereed? - Does the language or tone seem unbiased and free of emotion? - Is the information written clearly and free of typographical and grammatical mistakes?
+- Has the information been reviewed or refereed? - Does the language or tone seem unbiased and free of emotion? - Is the information written clearly and free of typographical and grammatical mistakes?
 Does the source look to be edited before publication? - WEB SOURCE: Is the information crowd sourced or vulnerable to changes by other authors, i.e. Wikipedia or other public wiki?